Golf Technology Biography for Dave

 design your gearing ratios.

-So when I got back into golf (I stopped for about 20 years
+So when I got back into golf in 1986 (I had stopped for about

 while my